RVCC-IDMX/about-me-am-idmx/README.md

 ## Color Scheme
 For the page color scheme, I selected shades of blue which would be inviting and relaxing to guests as well as provide appropriate contrast for those with color perception difficulties.
-Two tan tones were also prepared with appropriate consideration for contrast for future use.
-Below is a graphical chart showing the color palette.
+Two tan tones were also prepared with appropriate consideration for contrast for potential alternative or future use.
+Below is a graphical chart showing the prepared color palette and further down are the code values for each color.

 ![Graphical representation of color scheme selection with HEX values.](/img/color-swatches.png)